dsccommunity/SqlServerDsc/Examples/README.md

 This will reference examples that show how to setup high availability SQL Server using a Failover Cluster.
-It assumes that a working domain exist with at least one Domain Controller, and and both servers that should contain the SQL Server nodes are domain joined.
+It assumes that a working domain exists with at least one Domain Controller, and and both servers that should contain the SQL Server nodes are domain joined.

 ### Prepare Active Directory

-If the user who creates the failover cluster have the **Create Computer Objects** permission to the organizational unit (OU) where the servers that will form the cluster reside, then there is no need to prestage the Cluster Named Object (CNO) computer object.
+If the user who creates the failover cluster has the **Create Computer Objects** permission to the organizational unit (OU) where the servers that will form the cluster reside, then there is no need to prestage the Cluster Named Object (CNO) computer object.